mukul-rathi/old-personal-website/posts/build-gatsby-react-website/index.md

 excerpt: How Gatsby transformed my website, and why you too should make the switch!
 image: ./gatsby.png
 caption: Gatsby Logo
+FAQs:
+  [
+    {
+      question: "What is React?",
+      answer:
+        "React is a front-end Javascript library for rendering UIs.
+The key idea is component-based design - you package up all the rendering state and logic in one component, which you can then reuse.
+The JSX syntax for components is just like HTML tags, so it is easy to pick up if you have some prior web dev experience.
+        ",
+    },
+    {
+      question: "What is Gatsby?",
+      answer:
+        "Gatsby is a blazing fast modern site generator for React, using GraphQL to pull in your data.
+Run a Chrome Lighthouse audit on your site, and you will notice Gatsby sites load incredibly quickly - Gatsby loads only the critical HTML, CSS and other resources and then prefetches the other resources in the background - making the website feel extremely responsive.
+       ",
+    },
+    {
+      question: "What is GraphQL?",
+      answer:
+        "GraphQL is the query language used to fetch the data - you specify the fields you want, and then are returned an object with only those fields, in the JSON format of the query.
+        This contrasts with REST APIs, where your GET request to an endpoint may over-fetch data that you don't need, or worse under-fetch data, forcing you to query multiple endpoints to get the data.

+        ",
+    },
+        {
+      question: "What are Gatsby plugins?",
+      answer:
+        "Here are a few of the things you can do with plugins:

+- Lazy load and blur up image.
+- Make your site a Progressive Web App
+- Use SASS rather than plain old CSS
+- Generate RSS Feed for the site
+- Google Analytics
+- Integrate build with Netlify
+- Markdown code syntax highlighting and LaTeX support

+And if there isn't a plugin for your use-case, create one and contribute back to the community!
+        ",
+    },
+]
 ---

 ## Website v1.0 - Humble beginnings